astronomer/docs/software/cli-podman.md

 By default, the Astronomer CLI uses Docker to execute a few specific commands:

 - `astro dev [...]`: For running an Airflow environment on your local machine
-- `astro auth login`: For authenticating to Astronomer Software
+- `astro login`: For authenticating to Astronomer Software
 - `astro deploy`: For pushing code to a Deployment

 Alternatively, you can use [Podman](https://podman.io/) to execute these same commands.